KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man_tomcat.rst

 Cache database connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In some scenarios (for example when defining a cockpit document on top of a file dataset), Knowage requires a database to be used as cache.
 It is highly recommended to create an empty database schema for this purpose.
 Then, you need to configure it inside ``TOMCAT_HOME/conf/server.xml`` as you did for metadata database.
-Connection's name is free, in this example we used ``jdbc/ds_cache``:
+Feel free to type a name of your choice, in this example we used ``jdbc/ds_cache``:

 .. code-block:: xml
 		:linenos: